nye17/javelin/README.rst

 the Zing lines.
 In particular, the Ylem (Zing) light curve is lagged by 120 (250) days, scaled by a factor of 3 (9), and smoothed by a top hat of width 3 (9) days, from the continuum light curve.
-The continuum light curve is generated from the DRW model with time scale 100 days and variability amplitude :math:`\sigma=2\,mag`.
+The continuum light curve is generated from the DRW model with time scale 100 days and variability amplitude sigma=2 mag.

 .. figure:: http://bitbucket.org/nye17/javelin/raw/default/examples/figs/signal.png